-Chippewa Nature Center (CNC) will host its 14th annual Native Plant Sale on Friday, May 24 from 9 am to 7 pm and Saturday, May 25 from 9 am to 12 pm.
-Members are invited to a special preview sale on Thursday, May 23 from 12-7 pm.
-Visitors may become a member and shop the sale on Thursday.
+Chippewa Nature Center (CNC) will host its 16th annual Native Plant Sale on Saturday, June 5 from 9 am to 4 pm and Sunday, June 6 from 12 to 4 pm.
+Members are invited to a special presale on Friday, June 4 from 1-7 pm.
+Visitors may become a member and shop the sale on Friday.
+New memberships purchased through June 5 will receive a free plant of their choice or a credit toward their purchase; see website for full details.
 A complete list of plants available at this year’s sale is available at www.chippewanaturecenter.org.
-Plants will be available for immediate purchase at CNC, located at 400 S Badour Rd in Midland; cash, checks and credit cards will be accepted.
+Plants will be available for immediate purchase at CNC, located at 400 S Badour Rd in Midland.

 Many varieties of native plants will be available including grasses, wildflowers, ferns, trees and shrubs.
 Specialty plants such as Cardinal flower, Michigan Lily, Virginia Waterleaf and White Wild Indigo wildflowers will be available, species you won’t find at local nurseries.
 New to the sale this year are Goat’s Rue, Early Goldenrod, Tall Flat-top White Aster, Black Gum and Choke Cherry trees, and Virgin’s Bower vine.
 A pictorial guide of plants can be purchased for $5 at the sale, complete with growing conditions, wildlife value and more.
-CNC staff, local Master Gardeners, the native plant group “Wild Ones” and other plant experts will be on-hand to help shoppers with their needs.
+CNC staff and the native plant group “Wild Ones” will be on-hand to help shoppers with their needs.

 Native plant species are adapted to our climate and soils, making them easier to establish in your home landscape.
 Planting a diversity of native plants will add beauty to your landscape, providing a wide range of colors throughout the spring, summer and fall.
 Native flowers also attract many pollinators including bees, ruby-throated hummingbirds and butterflies.